MagicianChen/Chatbot_Project/README.md

 ```
 python preprocess.py
 ```
 run the ques_ans.py to test the demo, you can change the matching mode, data path and word2vec model file path in this file.
+Before running, you need to download the fasttext pre-trained model: [fasttext](https://fasttext.cc/)
 ```
 python ques_ans.py
 ```